To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 We all thought about it for a few seconds, and then started laughing, because we realized that

-We are only going to be up in Skylab for about 2 months, so we each can easily go without a haircut.
+We were only going to be up in Skylab for about 2 months, so we each could easily have gone without a haircut.

-One of our goals, however, since our mission would be the longest time American Astronauts have spent
+One of our goals, however, since our mission would be the longest time American astronauts had spent

-in space so far, is to evaluate all the things that we would need to do to live in space for even longer periods.
+in space to that date, was to evaluate all the things that we would need to do to live in space for even longer periods.

 Owen is giving me a haircut and we definitely do not want all those little hairs floating around

-in the air and getting in our eyes, noses and months.
-The vaccum hose was able to do that job effectively,
+in the air and getting in our eyes, noses and mouths.
+The vacuum hose was able to do that job effectively,

 preventing any future problems.